-For a sales team to flourish and a business to grow, developing a steady stream of quality leads is necessary.
+Developing a steady stream of quality leads is necessary for a sales team to flourish and a business to grow.
 Yesterday’s marketing strategies in today’s digital world simply aren’t designed to accomplish this.

 Instead, inbound marketing has quickly become a tested and proven methodology for doing business, boosting sales, and ultimately, growing your business.
 Below we’ll dive into inbound marketing, exploring:

 - What this effective marketing approach is and how it compares to other marketing methods used in the past

 - How you can develop an inbound marketing strategy that achieves measurable results

 - Whether a marketing agency that is specialized in inbound marketing can help you meet your business growth goals

 What Is Inbound Marketing